Punctal Plugs

 - Assess improvement

-- If helpful, consider permanent plugs
+- If helpful, consider longer-lasting plugs

 - Add upper puncta if needed